-a) Use of Remote Hearings
+(a) Use of Remote Hearings

 The Covid-19 pandemic accelerated the use of remote hearings by arbitration institutions.
 At the beginning of the pandemic most arbitration rules did not specifically provide for the possibility of conducting remote (online) hearings.
 However, the leading arbitration institutions, such as the International Chamber of Commerce (ICC), the Stockholm Chamber of Commerce (SCC) and Hong Kong International Arbitration Centre (HKIAC) promptly released numerous guidelines that cover main issues related to remote hearings.
-46 Moreover, non-institutional guidelines and protocols, such as the Seoul Protocol on Video Conferencing in International Arbitration, 47 the https://scanstitute.com/media/1708389/seoul-protocol.pdf (14/04/2023).

-CIArb Guidance Note on Remote Dispute Resolution Proceedings, 48 and the Practical Law Draft Procedural Order for Video Conference Arbitration Hearings, 49 were released.
+Moreover, non-institutional guidelines and protocols, such as the Seoul Protocol on Video Conferencing in International Arbitration, the CIArb Guidance Note on Remote Dispute Resolution Proceedings, and the Practical Law Draft Procedural Order for Video Conference Arbitration Hearings, were released.